arlofonseca/fivem-graffiti/README.md

 #### [ADMIN] `/massremovegraffiti [radius]` _(alias: `/mrg`)_

 - Mass remove graffiti from the database and the world within a specified distance.
 This powerful command enables the removal of multiple graffiti pieces within a certain range.
 If the second optional parameter is set to `1`, it will also delete graffiti created by admins.

+## Suppport

+For any feedback or support regarding this script, please reach out on [discord](https://discord.com/invite/QZgyyBkUkp).